kerchen/CNC-Halftone-Wizard/README.txt

 I developed this app under Windows 7 using Microsoft Visual Studio 2005 and Qt 4.5.0.
 I didn't do anything tricky in my code, so it should have no problems compiling under more current versions of MSVC and Qt (and it should run under Windows XP, Vista and Windows 7).
-Also, though I haven't built the app under linux yet, I've built other apps under linux using versions 3.4 and 4.1 of g++ that use all of the same functionality that the CNC Halftone Wizard uses, so I would be very surprised if this doesn't build under a properly configured linux environment.
+I've also verified that the app builds and runs under Ubuntu 10.10, so there shouldn't be any problems building and running this app under most recent linux distros.

 Using the CNC Halftone Wizard